brianshih1/mini-async-runtime/mdbook/src/async_io/api.md

 # API

-Our goal here is to implement a set of internal APIs to make it easy to convert synchronous operations into asynchronous ones.
+Our goal here is to implement a set of internal APIs to make it easy to convert synchronous I/O operations into asynchronous ones.

-Whether we’re dealing with sockets or files, converting a synchronous operation to an asynchronous one roughly follows these steps:
+Here are the rough steps to convert a blocking I/O operation into an asynchronous one:

-- we need to set the file descriptor to non-blocking
+- we set the file descriptor to non-blocking
-- we need to perform the non-blocking operation
+- we perform the non-blocking operation
-- we need to tell `io_uring` to monitor the file descriptor by submitting an `SQE`
+- we tell `io_uring` to monitor the file descriptor by submitting an `SQE`
-- since the operation is asynchronous, we need to store the poller’s `waker` and invoke `wake()` when the I/O operation is complete.
+-  we store the poller’s `waker` and invoke `wake()` when the I/O operation is complete.
 We detect when an I/O operation is complete when the corresponding `CQE` is posted to the `io_uring`'s completion queue.

 To make it easier to implement new asynchronous operations, we introduce `Async`, an adapter for I/O types inspired by the [async_io crate](https://docs.rs/async-io/latest/async_io/). `Async` abstracts away the steps listed above so that developers who build on top of `Async` don’t have to worry about things like `io_uring`, `Waker`, `O_NONBLOCK`, etc.